11 Extreme Sports in New Zealand You Have to Try

 people dropped off by heli-skiing helicopter

-All right, you may have tried skiing, but have you ever been dropped off by a helicopter on untouched snowy mountain slopes?
+All right, you may have tried skiing, but have you ever experienced a helicopter dropping you off onto untouched snowy mountain slopes?
 If not, let me introduce you to heli-skiing in the Southern Alps.

 Get ready for a heart-thumping, adrenaline-rushing, scream-into-the-wind kind of experience as you carve through fresh powder in a winter wonderland.

-Various operators are based out of Queenstown and Wanaka, so take your pick!
-And don’t worry, no Yeti sightings have been reported… yet.
+Choose from a variety of operators based in Queenstown and Wanaka!
+And don't worry, no Yeti sightings have been reported.
+Yet.

 8. Mountain biking in Nelson